If Former Guy Were A Normal Person...Ha

-Category: World Politics Hits: 5We're being told that President Trump should get the credit for the successful vaccine rollout under President Biden.
+Category: World Politics Hits: 15We're being told that President Trump should get the credit for the successful vaccine rollout under President Biden.
 Former Operation Warp Speed health adviser Dr. Moncef Slaoui claimed that 90% of the current administration’s coronavirus vaccine rollout plan is the same as what the Trump administration had laid out – despite claims that Biden inherited "no plan." ...
 "I do think we had plans," Slaoui told CBS’s "Face the Nation" on Saturday.
 "In fact, 90% of what is happening now is the plan that we had."
 Imagine if Donald Trump were a normal human being.
 Imagine if, after losing the 2020 election, he conceded like a normal person and cooperated with the incoming president on the transition.
 Imagine if, given the severity of this particular crisis, he met or spoke with the president-elect more than once on the continuing health crisis, and urged his advisers -- including those who weren't political operatives, like Dr. Slaoui -- to cooperate fully with the incoming Biden team.
 Imagine if he filmed his vaccination and participted in that vaccination ad featuring the other living former presidents.
 Imagine if he were promoting the vaccines now.

 Read more https://crooksandliars.com/2021/03/if-trump-were-normal-person